The Value of Handmade Turkish Rugs & Kilims

-Some of the earliest examples of hand knotted pile rugs have been found in parts of Asia where Turks lived thousands of years ago.
-To protect themselves from the region’s cold, the Turkish people wove thick, pile rugs using abundantly available lamb’s wool.
-The oldest surviving carpet in the world was discovered preserved in ice in a Siberian burial mound at Pazyryk.
-Woven in a dense pile using symmetrical Turkish double knots, the richly colored Pazyryk carpet is believed to be over 6,000 years old and is attributed to the handiwork of the Asian Khuns.
+Some of the earliest hand-knotted pile rugs have been found in parts of Asia, with the oldest known example discovered in a Pazyryk burial mound in Siberia, preserved in ice.
+Woven in a dense pile using symmetrical Turkish double knots, this richly-colored Pazyryk carpet is estimated to be over six thousand years old and is attributed to the handiwork of Asian Khuns.

-The Handmade Turkish Carpet Technique
+The Handmade Turkish Rug Technique

 The Definition of Kilim